edisplay/RCB_TA_notes/week-12-mysql-three-days/lesson-12.2.md

 ---------

 Starter(Review): ~25 mins
 #### 1. Instructor do ( 2 mins )
-Introduce the reivew exerise and explain what student need to do + bonus (reivew mySQl basics): Define what each of the letter in C.R.U.D stand for
+(reivew mySQl basics): Have student efine what each of the letter in C.R.U.D stand for

 	* C - POST - INSERT INTO
 	* R - GET - SELECT something FROM somewhere WHERE a condition is true